yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/retirement.md

 * Your subscription is manually cancelled by a Billing Admin.
 * Your periodic subscription payment fails.
-* You are on a Free Trial (14 days) and have not signed up to a plan before the expiration of the Free Trial.
+* You are on a Free Trial (5 weeks) and have not signed up to a plan before the expiration of the Free Trial.

 ## What does retirement mean?